 How to Change from Ablative to Hard Bottom Paint

 The basic issue in switching from ablative to hard paint is that the ablative paint can still try to wear away under the hard paint and will take the hard layers with it.
 If there are years of ablative paint build up, the recommendation is to soda blast the hull back to gelcoat.
-But soda blasting is expensive — around here, in the neighborhood of $3,000 for a boat the size of Barefoot Gal.
+But soda blasting is expensive.
+In Marathon it costs over $3000 for a boat the size of Barefoot Gal.
 And that’s in addition to the cost of the haul out, the paint and the labor.
 Another option would be to sand back to gelcoat, but around here that’s more expensive than soda blasting.

 We had only had six coats of ablative paint on the boat since we had taken it to bare gelcoat.
 And to be honest, much of that was gone.
 A good pressure washing at the haul out would take off even more.
 We were hopeful that we could get by with a less expensive prep.